mastergo-design/mastergo-magic-mcp/src/markdown/component-workflow.md

 - Project uses ES Modules (ESM) format
 - Package.json should include `"type": "module"`
 - All imports/exports should use ESM syntax
-- Use the `.js` extension in import statements (even for TypeScript files)

 ##### TSConfig for ESM